merveozan/Ocelot-Gateway-Microservices/README.md

 ## Overview

 The Ocelot Gateway Microservices project showcases how to utilize Ocelot as an API gateway to manage a suite of microservices effectively.
-With features like JWT-based authentication, role-based authorization, HTTPS routing, and WebSocket support, this setup provides a robust foundation for secure, scalable microservices architectures.
+With features like JWT-based authentication, role-based authorization, and WebSocket support, this setup provides a robust foundation for secure, scalable microservices architectures.

 ## Features